There was an error with your log in

 • For this hiking and biking adventure in New Zealand’s South Island, the usual client-to-guide ratio is 11:1.

 • The standard price is based on twin-share rooms.
-Single occupancy can be arranged at an additional fee on several nights only—you can add it to your booking at checkout.
+Single occupancy can be arranged at an additional fee for 3 nights only—the rest are spent twin-share, multi-share, or camping (solo travellers will be provided with their own tent).

 Min. age requirements: